Writing Tutor Positions

 Writing Tutor Application Instructions

-Please prepare an electronic application packet and e-mail it to:
+Please prepare an electronic application and e-mail it to:

-Your application packet must include separate MS Word files containing the following:
+Your application must include two separate MS Word files:

 - Your name, phone number, and NMU e-mail address